 Of those who have experienced stress incontinence, 24% had never used any incontinence products to manage it – leaking into their underwear rather than using incontinence pads.
 41% had used period pads instead of incontinence pads.

 While there certainly is still stigma attached to monthly bleeding, women, feel comfortable purchasing products that are designed to deal with having a period.
 Pads and tampons are sold in every supermarket, corner shop and petrol station up and down the country.
 This is not the case with incontinence products, which makes women who leak feel like they’re abnormal for needing them.

 Incontinence pads are much like period pads.
 The conventional ones are coated in plastic and filled with Super absorbent polymers.
 And like period pads, they take 500 years to degrade.

 Although unlike period pads, incontinence pads aren’t needed for only one week a month.
 A lot of the women who need these products need them every day.

 Super absorbent polymers are so absorbent that they also dry out your natural moisture and can make women’s bodies sore and irritated.
 The plastic coating on these pads is not breathable and ultimately, not a healthy thing to have next to your skin for those 5 – 7 days.

 Incontinence Products for Women

-Natracare’s Dry & Light range is made from soft organic cotton and plant starch, so the pads are light and breathable.
-They are totally plastic-free and biodegradable – Much better for women’s bodies and for the planet.
+Natracare’s Dry & Light incontinence pads are made from soft organic cotton and plant starch, so the pads are light and breathable.
+They are totally plastic free and biodegradable.
+A more sustainably minded pads for women’s bodies and for the planet than standard incontinence pads.

 We’re passionate about women’s wellbeing, which is why we’re holding the World’s Biggest Pelvic Floor Squeeze on Facebook live.
 This Valentine’s Day event aims to spread the word far and wide about the importance of loving your pelvic floor.